All you need to know about Password Spraying

 How to detect Password Spraying on personal accounts

-By detecting a password spraying attack at an early stage, you can react and protect your accounts before any damage is done.
+If you discover password spraying at an early stage, you can react and protect your accounts before any damage is done.
 Here's how to do it:

-• Use multi-factor authentication (MFA): When you use MFA, you add an extra layer of protection to your accounts.
-This means that in addition to entering your username and password, you will also need to log in with either a PIN, answer a security question, an MFA app or biometric data such as a fingerprint or facial recognition.
+• Use multi-factor authentication (MFA): MFA gives you an additional layer of security to your accounts.
+This means that in addition to entering your username and password, you will also need to log in with either a PIN, answer a security question, an MFA app or biometric data like a fingerprint or facial recognition.
 In addition, MFA will often provide you with notifications if a new device tries to log in, which can act as an alert in case of unauthorized activity.

 • Keep an eye on data breach monitoring: When you use a service that offers data breach monitoring, you will be notified if your information appears in a breach.
-This way you can act in time, for example by changing your password.
+This way you can act in time by, e.g., changing your password.
 In Moxso we offer data breach monitoring, which uses data collected from hundreds of data breaches to identify security breaches.
-Our users are alerted in the event of a breach so they can protect their accounts and prevent compromise.
+Our users are alerted in the event of a breach so they can protect their accounts and prevent their data being compromised.

 How to detect Password Spraying on corporate accounts